From Cheap Getaways to Pricey Escapes: Navigating Travel Inflation

 Hostel Advantages:

-• Lower nightly rates: Hostels typically cost 30-60% less than mid-range hotels in popular destinations.
+Lower nightly rates: Hostels usually cost 30-60% less than most hotels in places where many people like to go.

 Hostel Disadvantages: